zowe/docs-site/docs/user-guide/configure-instance-directory.md

 - `ZOSMF_PORT`: The port used by z/OSMF REST services.
 Defaults to value determined through running `netstat`.
 - `ZOSMF_HOST`: The host name of the z/OSMF REST API services.
 - `ZOWE_EXPLORER_HOST`: The hostname of where the Explorer servers are launched from.
 Defaults to running `hostname -c`.
 Ensure that this host name is externally accessible from clients who want to use Zowe as well as internally accessible from z/OS itself.
 - `ZOWE_IP_ADDRESS`:  The IP address of your z/OS system which must be externally accessible to clients who want to use Zowe.
-This is important to verify for IBM Z Development & Test Environment and cloud systems, where the default that is determined through running `ping` and `dig` on z/OS return a different IP address from the external address.
+This is important to verify for IBM Z Development & Test Environment and cloud systems, where the default that is determined through running `ping` and `dig` on z/OS returns a different IP address from the external address.
 - `APIML_ENABLE_SSO`: Define whether single sign-on should be enabled.
 Use a value of `true` or `false`.
 Defaults to `false`.

 ### Keystore configuration